lineality/split_csv_python_script/README.md

 # PLUS: Recombine Split Parts

-Python script to make split .csv files into an even number of split files (2, 4, 6, etc.) that collectively contain all of the data.
+Tsis is a Python script to make split .csv files into an even number of split files (2, 4, 6, etc.) that collectively contain all of the data.
 Or